Skip to main navigation Skip to search Skip to main content

 Abstract

 Accurately identifying adversarial techniques in security texts is critical for effective cyber defense.
-However, existing methods face a fundamental trade-off: they either rely on generic models with limited domain precision or require resource-intensive pipelines that depend on large labeled datasets and task-specific optimizations—such as custom hard-negative mining and denoising—resources rarely available in specialized domains.
-We propose TechniqueRAG, a domain-specific retrieval-augmented generation (RAG) framework that bridges this gap by integrating off-the-shelf retrievers, instruction-tuned LLMs, and minimal text–technique pairs.
-Our approach addresses data scarcity by fine-tuning only the generation component on limited in-domain examples, circumventing the need for resource-intensive retrieval training.
-While conventional RAG mitigates hallucination by coupling retrieval and generation, its reliance on generic retrievers often introduces noisy candidates, limiting domain-specific precision.
-To address this, we enhance retrieval quality and domain specificity through zero-shot LLM re-ranking, which explicitly aligns retrieved candidates with adversarial techniques.
-Experiments on multiple security benchmarks demonstrate that TechniqueRAG achieves state-of-the-art performance without extensive task-specific optimizations or labeled data, while comprehensive analysis provides further insights.
+However, existing methods face a fundamental trade-off: they either rely on generic models with limited domain precision or require resource-intensive pipelines that depend on large labeled datasets and task-specific optimizations-such as custom hard-negative mining and denoising-resources rarely available in specialized domains.
+We propose TECHNIQUERAG, a domain-specific retrieval-augmented generation (RAG) framework that bridges this gap by integrating off-the-shelf retrievers, instruction-tuned LLMs, and minimal text-technique pairs.
+First, our approach mitigates data scarcity by fine-tuning only the generation component on limited in-domain examples, circumventing resource-intensive retrieval training.
+Second, although conventional RAG mitigates hallucination by coupling retrieval and generation, its dependence on generic retrievers often introduces noisy candidates, thereby limiting domain-specific precision.
+To address, we enhance the retrieval quality and domain specificity through a zero-shot LLM re-ranking that explicitly aligns retrieved candidates with adversarial techniques.
+Experiments on multiple security benchmarks demonstrate that TECHNIQUERAG achieves state-of-the-art performances without extensive task-specific optimizations or labeled data, while comprehensive analysis provides further insights.

 Original languageEnglish